Border separations illustrate why the U.S. abandoned orphanages

 Massing the children together in the centers is an extremely harmful situation, Fox said.

-“They’re imprisoned and separated from their parents, who they look to for safety, security, love and protection," said Fox.
+“They’re imprisoned and separated from their parents, who they look to for safety, security, love and protection," Fox said.
 "That will have a significant impact upon these children’s behavior and upon their mental health.”

 Sudden, often violent separation